CenturyLinkCloud/PublicKB/Cloud Application Manager/Troubleshooting/troubleshooting-tips.md

 3. If problem persists, check connectivity between the Instance and CAM Servers/Appliance.

 If the connectivity seems to be working as expected and the problem persists, connect to the instance over SSH or RDP and grab a copy of the agent /var/log/elasticbox/elasticbox-agent.log in the case of Linux or ProgramData\ElasticBox\elasticbox-agent.log in the case of Windows (please not that the folder is hidden in Windows and the exact path must be entered to navigate to the folder).
-Once the log file is collected please and [Contact support](mailto:incident@CenturyLink.com)
+Once the log file is collected please and attach it when [Contacting support](mailto:incident@CenturyLink.com)

 **Solution 2**

+Check agent proxy settings (if configured to use one) at /usr/elasticbox/elasticbox.conf in linux or ProgramFiles\ElasticBox\Agent\elasticbox.conf in windows.
+If proxy is used for agent, make sure its working correctly and provide stable connectivity to CAM/Appliance servers.

+**Solution 3**

 Make sure the communication from CAM Agent to CAM servers works correctly.